adshyam/Model-Quality-Bias-Monitoring-with-Sagemaker-and-Cloudwatch/README.md

-# Lab 5.1 Model Quality Monitoring with Sagemaker and Cloudwatch
+# Model Quality Monitoring with Sagemaker and Cloudwatch

 This lab was borrowed AWS documentation